 composer create-project --repository-url=https://repo.magento.com/ magento/project-community-edition 2.1.7 <directory>

-Here <directory> is in which you want to install Magento.
+The <directory> is the location where you want to install Magento.
 If you do not specify <directory> then it creates project-community-edition.

 Download direct Zip

-We can download Magento 2 full release with or without sample data from https://magento.com/tech-resources/download and extract it where you want to install, Please check below screenshot.
+We can download the agento 2 full release with or without sample data from https://magento.com/tech-resources/download and extract it to where you want to install.
+Please check the below screenshot to see this:

 Step 2: Install using CLI

-After set up Magento 2 file system, run below command in CLI from Magento 2 root folder to install it quickly.
+After setting up the Magento 2 file system, run the below command in CLI from the Magento 2 root folder to install it quickly: